f4ruq/PROJECT-510/README.md

 - Background threads handle all socket communication independently
 - OpenGL2 backend ensures compatibility on macOS and legacy systems
 - Both client and server now support GUI versions with identical logic to terminal version
 - Server address entry screen added.
-You can now manually enter the server address you want to connect to.
+You can now manually enter the server address you want to connect to

 ---